by E. J. Noyes

 GCLS Goldie Awards

-Reaping the Benefits—Finalist, Contemporary Romance: Long Novels and Ann Bannon Popular Choice.
+Reaping the Benefits—Winner, Contemporary Romance: Long Novels and Finalist, Ann Bannon Popular Choice.

 FROM THE AUTHOR

 "Writing this book turned into a lesson about me breaking out of a comfort zone.
 I can say now with all honesty and no self-shame that once I was done being out of the comfort zone, I jumped right back in, rolled myself in a blanket and hunkered down in the soft warmth of my favourite point of view (POV).
 If anyone reading this knows my previous work, you’d know that they all have one thing in common aside from the whole WLW theme.
 They’re written in first-person POV.
 Sweet, sweet first person.

 I’ve spoken about my love of first person before so I won’t bore you with another essay about how great it is.
 But I will bore you with a micro essay about why I decided to go against my natural grain and write Reaping the Benefits in third-person POV.

 I spent 80% of the time I should have been writing complaining on Twitter about writing third person until finally some lovely knowledgeable people stepped in, probably because they were sick of me whining, and offered to take a look at my unfinished pile of words.
 The intervention turned out to be exactly the right kind of kick in the butt I needed to charge through and git it done.
 So I did.
 Friends, I wrote a whole book in third person.
 Medal, please."

 Pin's Reviews - The story is quite eccentric with its paranormal context but in fact is a pure romance at heart with a nice dose of humor.
 The book is written in third person, from the point of view of both protagonists, which is not common for Noyes, but it is executed perfectly.
 With all main elements done well, this makes an awesome read which I could easily recommend to all romance fans.